 On December 2, 2018, the Government of Alberta announced that, commencing January 1, 2019, it would mandate an 8.7% short-term reduction in provincial crude oil and crude bitumen production.
 As contemplated in the Curtailment Rules, the Government of Alberta will, on a monthly basis, direct oil producers producing more than 10,000 bbl/d to curtail their production according to a pre-determined formula that apportions production limits proportionately amongst those operators subject to a curtailment order.
-The first curtailment order took effect on January 1, 2019 limiting province-wide production of crude oil and crude bitumen to 3.56 million bbl/d-a reduction of approximately 8.7% from the total daily average oil production in Alberta during December 2018.
-The Government of Alberta indicated that it expected the curtailment rate to gradually drop over the course of 2019.
-As a result of decreasing price differentials and volumes of crude oil and crude bitumen in storage, the Government of Alberta announced on January 30, 2019, that it would ease the mandatory production curtailment beginning February 1, 2019, increasing the allowable production cap by 75,000 bbl/d to a maximum output of approximately 3.63 million bbl/d.
+The first curtailment order took effect on January 1, 2019 limiting province-wide production of crude oil and crude bitumen to 3.56 million bbl/d-a reduction of approximately 8.7% from the total daily average oil production in Alberta during December 2018As a result of decreasing price differentials and volumes of crude oil and crude bitumen in storage, the Government of Alberta announced on January 30, 2019, that it would ease the mandatory production curtailment beginning February 1, 2019, increasing the allowable production cap by 75,000 bbl/d to a maximum output of approximately 3.63 million bbl/d.
 Surge is subject to a curtailment order.
-Surge deferred capital from the fourth quarter of 2018 and the first quarter of 2019, in part, to comply with the required production cuts.
-The Curtailment Rules are set to be repealed by December 31, 2020.
+Starting December 2020, the Government of Alberta will only put monthly oil production limits into effect if emerging market conditions make it absolutely necessary.
+This means that industry is free to produce at their discretion for the foreseeable future.
+The Curtailment Rules are set to be repealed by December 31, 2021.